Are you aware of as to what goes behind the scenes.. I mean what users do in your WordPress website backend?

-Pages, custom post types, comments, plugins…be it any category, WP Security Audit Log plugin provides alerts for each of these and it’s severity – warning , notice or high.
+Pages, custom post types, comments, plugins…be it any category, WP Activity Log plugin provides alerts for each of these and it’s severity – warning , notice or high.

 Listed are some common and most widely seen alerts you must keep a track on-

-If you own a multi user WordPress blog or website, or a WordPress multisite network installation you can use WP Security Audit Log plugin to monitor your users’ activity and productivity.
+If you own a multi user WordPress blog or website, or a WordPress multisite network installation you can use WP Activity Log plugin to monitor your users’ activity and productivity.

-With WP Security Audit Log WordPress plugin you can monitor:
+With WP Activity Log WordPress plugin you can monitor:

 - When WordPress users log in or out

 - From where WordPress users are logging in

 - Users who created, published, modified a blog post, page or a custom post

 - Users who moves content to trash or permanently deletes it